nixers-projects/game/README.md

 Contributing
 ------------

-Generally we advise people make forks and pull requests, as it allows us to discuss changes before it's too late and means we don't have issues where two people have changed the same file and it becomes a pain to merge.
+Generally we advise people make forks and pull requests.
+It allows us to discuss changes before it's too late and means we won't have issues with conflicting commits.
 Be sure to hop on IRC for the most up-to-date discussions.

 Style